The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Dual volume and Weil-Petersson distance

-We will deduce this fact from the so called \emph{dual differential Schl\"afli formula}, stated in Theorem \ref{thm:dual_diff_schlafli}, and from the connection between the first order variation of the volumes $V^*_k$ and the notion of landslides introduced in \cite{bonsante2013a_cyclic}, \cite{bonsante2015a_cyclic}.
+The last step left is to prove Proposition \ref{prop:uniform_convergence_diff}.
+We will deduce this fact from the so called \emph{dual differential Schl\"afli formula}, stated in Theorem \ref{thm:dual_diff_schlafli}, and from the connection between the first order variation of the volume functions $V_k^* \circ \Psi_k^{-1}$ and the notion of landslides introduced in \cite{bonsante2013a_cyclic}, \cite{bonsante2015a_cyclic}.

 \begin{theorem}[{\cite{schlenker_rivin1999schlafli}}] Let $N$ be a compact manifold with boundary, and assume that there exists a smooth $1$-parameter family $(g_t)_t$ of hyperbolic metrics with strictly convex boundary on $N$.
 Then there exists the derivative of $t \mapsto \Vol^*(N,g_t)$ and it satisfies